-- 3.1 The Government made provision within the Local Government Finance Bill to replace the former national Council Tax Benefit (CTB) scheme from 1st April 2013 with localised schemes for Council Tax Reduction (CTS) devised by individual local authorities (LA's).
+- 3.1 The Government made provision within the Local Government Finance Bill to replace the former national Council Tax Benefit (CTB) scheme from 1st April 2013 with localised schemes for Council Tax Reduction Schemes (CTS) devised by individual local authorities (LA's).
 The schemes are valid for one year and must be approved by Council before the 11th March immediately preceding the financial year in which it is to take effect. - 3.2 The Government require that major preceptors (County and Police) are consulted each year, and if there is any change to the scheme a full consultation open to all tax payers in the district is required.
 There is no specific timescale prescribed but the period must allow for meaningful consultation. - 3.3 Additionally, consideration must be given to providing transitional protection where the support is to be reduced or removed.
-The financial impact of any decision on Council Tax Support also needs to be included when setting the budget and Council tax levels at the same time.
+The financial impact of any decision on Council Tax Support also needs to be included when setting the budget and Council tax levels at the same time. - 3.4 Since the introduction of CTS in April 2013 a number of changes to the scheme have been considered, but the scheme has remained the same.
+This means that CTS scheme for all working age claimants (WAC) will be based on 91.5% of their council tax liability and that a WAC on maximum benefit will only have to pay 8.5% of their council tax bill.